opnfv/vineperf/docs/testing/user/userguide/testlist.rst

 A set of functional testcases for validation of multiqueue support for both physical and vHost User DPDK ports.
-Testcases utilize P2P and PVP network deployments and native support of multiqueue configuration available in VSPERF.
+Testcases utilize P2P and PVP network deployments and native support of multiqueue configuration available in ViNePerf.

 ======================================== ======================================================================================
 Testcase Name                            Description